LiliaFramework/Lilia/docs/docs/meta/entity.md

 # Entity Meta

-This document describes the methods available on entity objects.
+Entities in Garry's Mod may represent props, items, and interactive objects.
+This reference describes utility functions added to entity metatables for easier classification and management.

 ---

 ## Overview

-These meta functions extend standard entity objects with convenience helpers used throughout Lilia.
+The entity meta library exposes detection routines, network-safe data helpers, and wrappers for retrieving item information or safe positions.
+Using these functions ensures consistent behavior when handling game objects across Lilia.

 ---